Frequently Asked Questions About WPR

 Where is World Politics Review based?

-World Politics Review’s editorial office is in Brooklyn, NY, with other employees in Newcastle, UK, Tampa, FL, and Lagos, Nigeria.
+World Politics Review is a virtual organization with employees in the United States and United Kingdom and contributors all over the world.
 More than half of our readers and subscribers are outside the United States, and we are committed to examining global politics through an international lens, not dominated by a U.S.-centric perspective.

 Can I write for World Politics Review?